This post is all about making homeless care packages. These are the BEST things to put in your care kits for the displaced.

 ...proTips & advice...

-Be respectful and give the people you encounter the option to say yes or no to what you are offering.
+Be respectful and give the people you encounter the option to say yes or no to whatever you are offering.
 Everyone should be allowed to have preferences.

 Opt for a reusable water bottle